What is Maintenance Therapy?

 Women with BRCA1 or BRCA2 gene mutations seem to respond particularly well to PARP inhibitors, as do women with a homologous recombination deficiency (HRD).
 Having HRD means that your cancer cells already have trouble repairing themselves, a vulnerability that makes them even more responsive to treatments such as PARP inhibitors and platinum-based chemotherapy.
 Yet even women who don’t have these genetic changes can benefit from PARP maintenance therapy.

-Most recently, the American Society of Clinical Oncology (ASCO) released new guidelines recommending PARP inhibitors be offered to women, with or without genetic mutations, who are newly diagnosed with stage III or IV ovarian cancer and have improved with chemotherapy.
+The American Society of Clinical Oncology (ASCO) guidelines recommend PARP inhibitors be offered to women, with or without genetic mutations, who are newly diagnosed with stage III or IV ovarian cancer and have improved with chemotherapy.

 Testing your tumor for BRCA and other genetic changes can determine whether you’re a good candidate for PARP inhibitors or other maintenance therapies.
 Genetic testing can guide your doctor to the most effective maintenance therapy strategy to keep your cancer in remission for as long as possible.